-Since 2015 our model for cruising has been to do one long summer trip, and in the fall, winter and spring do weekend cruises to local destinations once or twice a month.
-We love the big trips because they’re truly special, a chance to step outside the normal hectic flow of life and adapt to a live of living in, and with, nature.
-But even if we don’t get a long summer sail, our short sails the rest of the year are also a lot of fun – we’re lucky to live in an area of the world where we can sail year-round.
+In 2015, 2016 and 2017 our model for cruising was to do one long summer trip, and the rest of the year do weekend cruises to local destinations once or twice a month.
+We love the big trips because they’re truly special, a chance to step outside the normal hectic flow of life and adapt to living in, and with, nature.
+We’re lucky to live in an area of the world where we can sail year-round.

-In April 2018 though we started a new model (after quitting our jobs), and are continuously cruising at least 6 months of the year.
-We’ll see how long we can make this last.
+In April 2018 we started a new model (after quitting our jobs), and are continuously cruising at least 6 months of the year, and then traveling or working on the boat in the other six months.

 We haven’t written about every single small trip, and the big trips consist of multiple posts, but if you just want the highlights of our travels, this is where to start: